HOSTING (formerly hosting.com)

-HOSTING provides managed services on top of their own hosts as well as those hosted on Azure and AWS.
-Customers get cloud monitoring, security, and support from an experienced team of specialists.
+Based out of Denver, CO, HOSTING provides managed services on top of their own hosts as well as those hosted on Azure and AWS.
+The company’s customers receive cloud monitoring, security, and support from an experienced team of specialists.
 HOSTING also specializes in meeting HIPAA, PCI, and SOC compliance requirements with their cloud-based solution.

 Success and age were pushing the limits of HOSTING’s provisioning and management system.
 Customers were being affected by performance and reliability issues.
 Support and maintenance costs were climbing, so HOSTING decided to rearchitect their proprietary system.